discretize/discretize-guides/guides/meta-explained/index.md

 PuGs rarely play the meta builds causing people who play meta to deal lower damage.
 If you are one of those that seek to improve we highly encourage you to seek a static via our `#looking-for-static` channel on [discord](https://discordapp.com/invite/kaDXhb) or [apply](apply) to Discretize.
 Please note, that we of course encourage the fractal community to strive for self-improvement and help in any possible way on our discord server or in-game, however, we are very well aware that the proposed composition does not work well in PuGs.

 Generally you can even play Condi builds in PuGs, especially well performing is <Specialization name="firebrand" text="Condi Firebrand"/>.
 Worth mentioning is that the <Item id="79722"/> provides 15% increased condition damage attribute and 15% increased outgoing condition damage.
-Also <Specialization name="Chronomancer" text="Power Chronomancer"/> is flourishing in PuGs.
+Also <Specialization name="Chronomancer" text="Power Chronomancer"/> is flourishing in slower groups (PuGs).

 Some people are for what ever reasons not able to find a static or not committed enough to put time into a game **(which is totally understandable)** and just want a fast and wipe-less clear.
 For those we recommend following team composition:
 | | |